Clarity (Jimmy Eat World album): Legacy and influence

 Writing in 2003, Andy Greenwald called Clarity "one of the most fiercely beloved rock 'n' roll records of the last decade.
 It is name-checked by every single contemporary emo band as their favorite album, as a mind-bending milemarker that proved that punk rock could be tuneful, emotional, wide-ranging, and ambitious."
 William Goodman of Spin described it as a "benchmark emo and pop-punk classic".
 Clarity has appeared on various best-of emo album lists, including those by Kerrang!, LA Weekly, Louder, Loudwire, Rolling Stone, and Treblezine, as well as by journalists Leslie Simon and Trevor Kelley in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Songs from the album have appeared on best-of emo songs lists by NME, and Vulture.
 The 2007 re-release was included on Stylus Magazine's list of that year's best reissues.

 Clarity has influenced the works of multiple artists and bands, such as Something Corporate, the Wonder Years, Josh Farro of Paramore, Chris Carrabba of Dashboard Confessional, Julien Baker, Pronoun, Jonathan Corley of Manchester Orchestra, and Heath Saraceno of Midtown.
-The Starting Line employed Trombino to produce their debut studio album Say It Like You Mean It (2002) as all of their members' all-time favorite album was Clarity.
+Trombino gained a lot of producer work thanks to Clarity, with bands wanting to make albums that sounded similar to that release.
+The Starting Line employed him to produce their debut studio album Say It Like You Mean It (2002) as all of their members' all-time favorite album was Clarity.
 Polar Bear Club posted a cover of "Lucky Denver Mint" on their Myspace profile in 2009, while the Color Morale covered "Blister" for their EP Artist Inspiration Series (2017).